Nicole Faltum

-Nicole Maria Faltum (born 17 January 2000) is an Australian cricketer who plays as a wicket-keeper and right-handed batter for Victoria in the Women's National Cricket League (WNCL) and the Melbourne Stars in the Women's Big Bash League (WBBL).
+Nicole Maria Faltum (born 17 June 2000) is an Australian cricketer who plays as a wicket-keeper and right-handed batter for Victoria in the Women's National Cricket League (WNCL) and the Melbourne Renegades in the Women's Big Bash League (WBBL).
 She played for the Stars in the final of the 2020–21 WBBL season, which they ultimately lost to the Sydney Thunder.

 In January 2022, Faltum was named in Australia's A squad for their series against England A, with the matches being played alongside the Women's Ashes.
 She played for Sussex in the 2023 Women's Twenty20 Cup.
 Later that season, she joined Southern Vipers.